Last updated on January 25th, 2026 at 08:33 am

 5 Reasons Why You’ll Love Staying in Shibuya for Your First Visit to Japan

-3. Not only is Shibuya a start point for most Japanese styled fashion trends.
-More treats and interesting foods and cafes are located in Shibuya
+- Not only is Shibuya a starting point for most Japanese styled fashion trends.
+Shibuya offers more treats, interesting foods, and cafes.

-4. Shibuya is also a popular transit hub.
-There’s the subway train and JR train access so you can check out other parts of Tokyo easy.
-Though you can walk to Shinjuku in only 30 minutes up Meji Dori Avenue.
+- Shibuya is also a popular transit hub.
+There’s the subway train and JR train access, so that you can check out other parts of Tokyo easily.
+However, you can walk to Shinjuku in only 30 minutes along Meiji Dori Avenue.

-5. Shinjuku is open 24/7.
-Sure most of Tokyo is but Shinjuku specifically has lots of activity at all hours.
-Chances are if you’re reading this you’re younger than me.
-There are a lot of nightclubs in Shibuya.
+- Shinjuku is open 24/7.
+Sure, most of Tokyo is, but Shinjuku has lots of activity at all hours.
+Chances are, if you’re reading this, you’re younger than I. There are a lot of nightclubs in Shibuya.

 SHIBUYA (渋谷) – Best Hotels in Shibuya